 In this article we look at the four keys that we believe every stock investment should have.
 These are not new things but rather the core principles that successful investors have been following for decades.
+These guidelines makes a good ground for you when making a decision to start investing.

 - Invest in sectors and industries that you understand – Becoming an expert in certain areas of the market will give you an upper hand when it comes to selecting stocks to buy.
 This is like a foundation for all other steps that follows.
 Pick a given sector or industry and try to get information on it as much as possible.
 This will enable you to make informed decision when it comes to buying stock.